petehague/Stoa/README.md

 # How to Use

 A Dockerfile is included which should allow you get started quickly.
-Make sure you have Docker installed and type
+Make sure you have the repository downloaded, Docker installed and are working in the Stoa folder, and type

 `docker build -t stoa .`